Murder of Yanfei Bao: Aftermath

-By 31 July 2023, a Givealittle fundraising page was established by Bao's friend Vani Liu and by the time it had ended in August 2023, over NZ$50,000 was raised to help her immediate family, and relatives from China.
+By 31 July 2023, a Givealittle fundraising page was established by Bao's friend Vani Liu.
+By the time it had ended in August 2023, over NZ$50,000 was raised to help her immediate family and relatives from China.

 On 18 November 2024, a public memorial service for Yanfei Bao was held at Our Lady of Victories Church in Sockburn.
-Bao's partner Paul Gooch, father and sister delivered eulogies during the memorial service.
+Bao's partner, father, and sister delivered eulogies during the memorial service.